 Another unique Caravaggio painting in Rome is also located at the Palazzo Barberini.
 The Narcissus is one of two classic works, depicting the demi-god Narcissus from Greek mythology.

 - The Palazzo Corsini has another John the Baptist from Caravaggio.
 This male nude shows almost a real man, with sunburn and a rough look.
 Although other painters at that time also depicted John the Baptist as a male nude, Caravaggio makes him more real and come to life.

-- You can visit the Villa Aurora on request.
-Here you can find Caravaggio’s Jupiter, Neptune and Pluto.
+- You can visit the Villa Aurora at your request.
+Here you can find Caravaggio’s Jupiter, Neptune, and Pluto.
 This is not a traditional fresco or oil painting on canvas, but Caravaggio painted this in fresco with oil.
 A 3-way self-portrait that shows some great perspective skills, this is a unique Caravaggio.

 More Caravaggio around the world